SAP-samples/teched2022-DT261/exercises/ex3/README.md

 ## Add ODSs Roles to the ODS Role Collection and assign it to your user.

+In this section, you will configure the access to the ODS application.

+>**Note:** For simplicity, below steps describe how to add all ODS Roles to one of the Role Collections.
+In production scenarios, you need to properly assign the different ODS Roles to the corresponding Role Collections.

 1. Add ODS Roles to pre-created ODS Role Collection.

    - From the navigation menu of BTP cockpit, navigate to ***Security*** > ***Role Collections***.
 Select the predefined ***~ods_apps_ODS_ADMINISTRATOR*** Role Collection and click on the ***Edit*** button in the top-right corner of the screen.